 This is How Beauty Standards Differ Around the World

 Our preoccupation with beauty is an international obsession, but how we define beauty across the globe couldn’t be more different.
-In an effort to break down beauty barriers, we're taking a look at what being "beautiful" means at home--and beyond our borders.
+In an effort to break down beauty barriers, we're taking a look at what being "beautiful" means at home – and beyond our borders.

-Familiar territory: the Western view on beautyIn the West, popular consensus--and a quick flip through Vogue--will tell you that the majority still values the aesthetic of a tall, slender-but-busty woman with delicate features.
-To top off this already-intimidating list--a small waist paired atop a perky derriere.
+Familiar territory: The Western view on beautyIn the West, popular consensus — and a quick flip through Vogue – will tell you that the majority still values the aesthetic of a tall, slender-but-busty woman with delicate features.
+To top off this already-intimidating list: a small waist paired atop a perky derriere.
 No pressure, right?

-Unrealistic to the majority of “real women” as it may seem, these are some of the most sought-after traits for women in Western culture.
+Unrealistic to the majority of cis-women as it may seem, these are some of the most sought-after traits for women in Western culture.
 And while the battle for a healthier and more realistic body image is on, most of us still find ourselves stocked up on push-up bras, waist trainers and yoga mats.

 Take a cue from the French and give that contouring brush a break.
 Finally an excuse to use the hashtag #iwokeuplikethis!

-For the women of Korea, maintaining that perfect pale complexion is no small feat, the origins of which trace back in history to a time where tanned skin implied a lower social status.
+For the women of Korea, maintaining that perfect pale complexion is no small feat, the problematic origins of which trace back in history to a time where tanned skin implied a lower social status.

 One of the most enviable traits of the modern-day Indian beauty is their thick, lustrous hair.
 One of the most commonly used tricks of the trade Indian women use to maintain their trademark locks is none other than coconut oil.
 Massaged into the scalp, the oil will provide a deep conditioning treatment and condition your hair back to health.

 Brazil and the South American standard of beautyIn Brazil, beauty has a lot to do with what’s going on south of the border.
 Large breasts and a waif-like figure are less of a concern than a toned and curvy bottom half.
-Thicker, more muscular legs and hips are the focus here, with particular attention being paid to--you guessed it!-- the butt.
+Thicker, more muscular legs and hips are the focus here, with particular attention being paid to — you guessed it! — the butt.
 Here, if exercise and diet won’t cut it, many women are willing to go under the knife for implants designed to perk up those trademark South American assets.

 Beyond the physical, Brazilian women are notorious for their free-spiritedness and seemingly effortless sensuality.
 Despite the work that goes into those enviable beach-bodies, there’s something inherently sexy and confident about these South American stunners.